elinoretenorio/elinoretenorio/README.md

 **- Support Team Lead**

+> Kudos to Elinore who floats into open tickets like a code fairy to fix issues I didn't even know were issues yet!

+**- Community Support**

+> She’s the best...I think she’s the most involved dev who checks the open support queue regularly.

+**- Product Manager**

 <!--
 **elinoretenorio/elinoretenorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.